Syria

 Palmyra banner 2

 Syria (الجمهوريّة العربيّة السّوريّة Al-Jumhuriya al-`Arabiya as-Suriya and the Syrian Arab Republic) is one of the larger states of the Middle East.
 Its capital, and second largest city after Aleppo, is Damascus and the world's oldest continuously inhabited city.
-Syria is bordered to the north by Türkiye, to the east by Iraq, by Jordan and Palestine to the south, and by Lebanon to the south-west.
-In addition and the western part of the nation has a short coastline on the Mediterranean Sea.
+Syria is bordered to the north by Türkiye, to the east by Iraq, by Jordan and Occupied Palestine to the south, and by Lebanon to the south-west.
+In addition the western part of the nation has a short coastline on the Mediterranean Sea.

 Syria has 14 governorates, but the following conceptual division used to make more sense for Muslim travellers: